drifter-handbook/drifter-handbook.github.io/_posts/2016-01-9-Coldfire-Cord.md

 Restored Relic:
 This artifact cannot be destroyed.

-Green Bane:
+Green Bane (Lv.
+4):
-The bearer of this artifact has +2 to hit and +2 damage against any Green enemies.
+The bearer of this artifact has +4 to hit and +4 damage against any Green enemies.

 ### Feats